 Emails were sent to only those of ‘interest’ and not those of the public, as thisquality understands.

 Webinars on the reform programme will be held prior to the now-publicly-made meetings.
 The first being an overview of Iwi/Maori Rights for the Interests in the Three Waters Reform Programme starts on February 23 from 2:30-3:30 pm following another on Feb.
 24 from 3:00-4:00 pm as a pre-workshop refresher.

 Due to COVID-19 complications, it recommended that an RSVP is made to attend.
 This is mainly for planning purposes, as stated.
 It is being suggested that locals attend reform proposals that are relevant to their areas that correspond with LGNZ Zone/regions.

-For a brief explanation on the ‘3 Waters’ agenda, watch thisquality CEO Sam Hudson interview Freshwater Ecologist Dr Mike Joy from Victoria University in Wellington, who explained the flaws and solutions that could help fix New Zealand drinking waters rather than leaving the responsibility and blame to farmers, while not specifically implementing a system that is going to require spending millions to implement.
+For a brief explanation on the ‘3 Waters’ agenda, watch thisquality Founder Sam Hudson interview Freshwater Ecologist Dr Mike Joy from Victoria University in Wellington, who explained the flaws and solutions that could help fix New Zealand drinking waters rather than leaving the responsibility and blame to farmers, while not specifically implementing a system that is going to require spending millions to implement.

 This follows a new study that revealed up to 800,000 New Zealanders who might be at risk of bowel cancer after high levels of Nitrates were found in drinking water.

 The meetings and times are as follows below: